inseq-team/inseq/README.md

 - `entropy`: Entropy of the predictive distribution.
 - `crossentropy`: Cross-entropy loss between target token and predicted distribution.
 - `perplexity`: Perplexity of the target token.
+- `contrast_prob`: Probability of the target token when different contrastive inputs are provided to the model.
+Equivalent to `probability` when no contrastive inputs are provided.
+- `pcxmi`: Point-wise Contextual Cross-Mutual Information (P-CXMI) for the target token given original and contrastive contexts [(Yin et al. 2021)](https://arxiv.org/abs/2109.07446).
+- `kl_divergence`: KL divergence of the predictive distribution given original and contrastive contexts.
+Can be limited to top-K most likely target token options using the `top_k` parameter.
-- `contrast_prob_diff`: Difference in probability between the target token and a foil token used for contrastive evaluation as in [Contrastive Attribution](https://aclanthology.org/2022.emnlp-main.14/) (Yin and Neubig, 2022).
+- `contrast_prob_diff`: Difference in probability between original and foil target tokens pair, can be used for contrastive evaluation as in [Contrastive Attribution](https://aclanthology.org/2022.emnlp-main.14/) (Yin and Neubig, 2022).
 - `mc_dropout_prob_avg`: Average probability of the target token across multiple samples using [MC Dropout](https://arxiv.org/abs/1506.02142) (Gal and Ghahramani, 2016).

 The following example computes contrastive attributions using the `contrast_prob_diff` step function: